Are you a finance and business-savvy person looking forward to becoming a registered tax agent? If yes, then this article is for you.

 A fundamental accountancy principles course, and

-A TPB approved commercial law course
+A TPB-approved commercial law course

-Membership of A Professional Association (206)
+With A Membership in A Professional Association (206)

 Should have gained eight years of pertinent full-time experience in the previous ten years